UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 Prerequisites from a Windows-based external client are:

-- PowerShell 5.1 and AzureStack PowerShell Module
+- PowerShell 5.1 and AzureStack PowerShell Module:

   - [Configure PowerShell Environment and Azure Stack Module](azs-how-configure-powershell-users.md)

-- Active Azure *Subscription* (required to create SPN if you want to use the same SPN for both Azure and Azure Stack)
+- Active Azure *Subscription* (required to create an [SPN](azs-how-create-spn-portal.md) if you want to use the same SPN for both Azure and Azure Stack).

 ## Official documentation